subreet26/assignment-2-repo/README.md

 Subreet Singh SFSU

-This was my first attempt at creating a static website suing both HTML and CSS
+This was my first attempt at creating a static website using both HTML and CSS

 I used the following resources https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Getting_started